CSCfi/csc-user-guide/docs/support/tutorials/user-spack.md

   Fetch: 0.00s.
 Build: 34.31s.
 Total: 34.31s.
 [+] /projappl/project_2001234/spack-instance-1/install_tree/gcc-11.3.0/kakoune-2021.11.08-yh4nmf
 ```

-!!! info "Notes on commands"
-    The `spack spec` command shows what would be installed given a certain
-    input.
-The `-I` flag is used to display the current install status of the
-    package and its dependencies, while the `--reuse` flag will try to reuse
-    already installed dependencies whenever possible.
-Actual installation is
-    performed via the `spack install` command.
-Run `spack spec --help` and
-    `spack install --help` for further details.

 !!! info "Spec syntax"
     The string that specifies which package should be installed (the *spec*) can